 There are five main Departments of the Royal Household, who work collaboratively to ensure the aims and objectives of the organisation are achieved.

-The Private Secretary’s Office supports The Queen in her crucial constitutional, governmental and political duties as Head of State.
+The Private Secretary’s Office supports The King in his crucial constitutional, governmental and political duties as Head of State.
 Organising domestic and overseas official programmes, they also advise on constitutional matters, and take responsibility for everything from speeches and correspondence, to official presents and congratulatory messages to members of the public.

 The Privy Purse and Treasurer’s Office enables the Household to operate as a business.
 This includes vital support functions such as Finance, HR, IT and Telecoms, Internal Audit and Property Services.
 Many of the team hold professional qualifications in their field, and collaboration is at the heart of all that they do.